mrtillman/counter-culture.dev/README.md

 ---

-<h6 align="center">The belief that complex systems require armies of designers and programmers is wrong.
-A system that is not understood in its entirety,
- or at least to a significant degree of detail by a single individual, should probably not be built. ~ Niklaus Wirth</h6>
+<h6 align="center">A primary cause of complexity is that software vendors uncritically adopt almost any feature that users want. ~ Niklaus Wirth</h6>

 ---